Perspectives for grey giants

 Help for elephants

 Help us to improve the living conditions of elephants, to create perspectives for owners and their animals and to reduce illegal deforestation.
-For example, with 150 € you can ensure the medical care of one elephant for one year.
+For example, with 150 € you can ensure the medical care of one elephant per year.

 Who’s who?